 Figure 6: Merged Trusted STI-CA Lists at each STI-PA (Network Context)

-In this case, calls authenticated in one network would successfully verify in the other network because they have the same trusted STI-CA lists.
+In this case, calls authenticated in one network could successfully verify in the other network because they have the same trusted STI-CA lists.
 The interfaces and procedures for distributing the combined list of trusted STI-CAs are identical to the procedures for distributing the original list of trusted STI-CAs, as specified in ATIS-1000084, Technical Report on Operational and Management Considerations for SHAKEN STI Certification Authorities and Policy Administrators.
 No changes to the existing SHAKEN specifications would be required.
 However, an additional interface and function will be required to facilitate sharing of trusted STI-CA lists.
 The additional functionality is discussed in the next section.

 Scope of Trusted STI-CA